On Sunday 28 July, one of Melbourne’s oldest institutions, the Supreme Court of Victoria, will open for Open House Melbourne.

-Visitors to the Court will have an opportunity to get inside courtrooms and take in the view from spaces usually occupied by jurors, barristers, the media and judges.
-Staff will also be on hand to talk about how 21st century justice is delivered in a 135-year old building.
+Visitors to the Court will have an opportunity to chat to staff and take in the view of the courtrooms from spaces usually occupied by jurors, barristers, the media and judges.

 Courtroom 4, where the very first case to be heard in the building commenced with the wrong prisoner being brought to the dock from the historic cells beneath, will be open to the public.
 Today it is where many of the state’s high profile criminal matters are heard.